MatthewReid854/reliability/docs/Importing data from Excel.rst

 Inputs:

 -   path - the filepath for the xlsx file.
 Note that you must prefix this with r to specify it as raw text. eg. path=r'C:\Users\...\Desktop\FR.xlsx'
+-   path - the filepath for the xlsx file.
+Note that you must prefix this with r to specify it as raw text. eg. path=r'C:\\Users\\Desktop\\FR.xlsx'
+-   path - the filepath for the xlsx file.
+Note that you must prefix this with r to specify it as raw text. eg. path=r'C:/Users/Desktop/FR.xlsx'
+-   path - the filepath for the xlsx file.
+Note that you must prefix this with r to specify it as raw text. eg. path=r'C://Users//Desktop//FR.xlsx'
+-   path - the filepath for the xlsx file.
+Note that you must prefix this with r to specify it as raw text. eg. path=r'C: \ Users \ Desktop \ FR.xlsx'
+-   path - the filepath for the xlsx file.
+Note that you must prefix this with r to specify it as raw text. eg. path=r ' C: \ Users \ Desktop \ FR.xlsx'
+-   path - the filepath for the xlsx file.
+Note that you must prefix this with r to specify it as raw text. eg. path=r 'C: \ Users \ Desktop \ FR.xlsx'

 Outputs: